-- Stay up to date on testing policies and procedures for the tests your school will administer.
-Make sure you are part of the Assessment Listserv (assessment@ride.ri.gov to join) and attend or view the recordings of the Monthly Test Coordinator webinars (www.ride.ri.gov/tc). - Ensure that all school staff administering the tests receive the required training. - Ensure your school's contact information is updated in the School Directory. - Confirm the grade level with the sending LEA.
-Any disagreements between the LEA and school about the student's current grade level must be sorted out between them.
-RIDE cannot determine which grade level the student is in. - That students are registered for the appropriate grade level tests.
+- Ensure that all school staff administering the tests receive the required training. - Ensure your school's contact information is updated in the School Directory. - Confirm the grade level with the sending LEA.
+Any disagreements between the LEA and school about the student's current grade level must be sorted out between the LEA and the school.
+RIDE cannot determine the grade level of a student. - Ensure students are registered for the appropriate grade level tests.
 If they are not registered for the right grade level tests, contact the sending LEA.